jbcodeforce/kp-data-replication/docs/monitoring.md

 Prometheus deployment inside Kubernetes uses operator as defined in [the coreos github](https://github.com/coreos/prometheus-operator).
 The CRDs define a set of resources: the ServiceMonitor, PodMonitor, and PrometheusRule.

-Inside the [Strimzi github repository](https://github.com/strimzi/strimzi-kafka-operator), we can get a [prometheus.yml](https://github.com/strimzi/strimzi-kafka-operator/blob/master/examples/metrics/prometheus-install/prometheus.yaml) file to deploy prometheus server.
+Inside the [Strimzi github repository](https://github.com/strimzi/strimzi-kafka-operator), we can get a [prometheus.yml](https://github.com/strimzi/strimzi-kafka-operator/blob/master/examples/metrics/prometheus-install/prometheus.yaml) file to deploy prometheus server using the [Prometheus operator](https://github.com/coreos/prometheus-operator).
 This configuration defines, ClusterRole, ServiceAccount, ClusterRoleBinding, and the Prometheus resource instance.
 We have defined our own configuration in [this file](https://github.com/jbcodeforce/kp-data-replication/blob/master/monitoring/prometheus.yml).

 *For your own deployment you have to change the target namespace, and the rules*